 The objective was to raise awareness importance of mental health and inform coping mechanism during early signs of mental health conditions.
-10 workshops on mental health awareness conducted, which included general information about mental health, early signs, coping mechanism and where to seek help.
+10 workshops (with 246 attendance) on mental health awareness conducted, which included general information about mental health, early signs, coping mechanism and where to seek help.

-A multilingual newsletter was published with the topic "Tips on coping with Mental Health Issues" We observed 75% increase in knowledge on mental health and 63% increase in knowledge regarding the coping skills.
+A multilingual newsletter was published with the topic "Tips on coping with Mental Health Issues" We observed 72% increase in knowledge on mental health